WeatherJourney.com

 Is today's weather actually unusual?

-On every city page we compute today's mean against the long-term normal for that exact calendar date.
-The 'Today' card shows the difference in plain language — 'much warmer', 'about normal', 'cooler' — so you can read it at a glance.
+On every city page we compute today's mean against the long-term average for that exact calendar date.
+The 'Today' card shows the difference in plain language — 'much warmer', 'about average', 'cooler' — so you can read it at a glance.

 How can I see climate change in a city?